 Despite claims that human wellbeing will suffer, living standards, measured by GDP per capita, have never been higher globally.
 Consequently, the absolute poverty rate - the share of population living on less than \$1.25 per day in 2005 dollars - was more than halved between 1981 and 2010.
-As a result, there were over 723 million fewer people living in absolute poverty in 2010 than in 1981 although the developing world's population increased by 2,174 million.
-In low income countries, life expectancy, probably the single best indicator of human wellbeing, increased from 25-30 years in 1900 to 42 years in 1960 and 62 years today.
+As a result, there were more than 723 million fewer people living in absolute poverty in 2010 than in 1981 although the developing world's population increased by 2,174 million.140 In low-income countries, life expectancy, probably the single best indicator of human wellbeing, increased from 25-30 years in 1900 to 42 years in 1960 and 62 years today.141